varuns23/phoJetAnalysis/README.md

 # 2018 Analyzer: 102X
 ## MiniAOD analyzer for all physics objects

-- Working for 17Sep2018 Re-Reco of BCD
+- Working for 17Sep2018 Re-Reco of ABC
 - For prompt reco refer to 2018_94X branch

 Instructions: